lamprospapav/Car-and-lane-detection-with-opencv-and-yolo-cpp/README.md

 ![alt text](https://github.com/lamprospapav/Car-and-lane-detection-with-opencv-and-yolo-cpp/blob/master/car_lane_detection.png)

-I am running code with cpu and I need 80 ms for a frame. input image yolo is 224 x 224.
+I am running code with cpu and I need 80 ms for a frame.
+Input image yolo net : 224 x 224.
 In next version i will use darknet and gpu.